 So God put Adam to sleep and literally took one of Adam's ribs and made it into a woman!
 Of course, God could have done it another way.
-But He chose to show both male and female that we ultimately belong together.
-So God took something from Adam's side, near Adam's heart, and made Eve.
-"And Adam said: 'This is now bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man" (v.
+But He chose to show both male and female that we ultimately belong together, so God took something from Adam's side, near Adam's heart, and made Eve.
+"And Adam said: 'This is now bone of my bones and flesh of my flesh; she shall be called Woman [translated from the Hebrew Ishshah], because she was taken out of Man [translated from the Hebrew Ish]" (v.
 23).

-In the original Hebrew language, this verse reads: "She shall be called Ishah [from Ish] because she was taken out of Ish [man]."
-And so God made a "helper" comparable to Adam" (v.
-20)-one to whom he could truly relate and share his thoughts, his plans, his hopes and dreams.
+And so, God made a "helper" comparable to Adam (v.
+20)-one to whom he could truly relate and share his thoughts, his plans, his hopes, and his dreams.